Companies that use Microsoft Dynamics

 A salesperson should understand that Dynamics customers are relationship-driven organizations managing complex, long-term client engagements.
 They need CRM systems that support consultative selling processes, project tracking, and deep account management rather than high-volume transactional sales.
 They value reliability and integration capabilities over flashy features.

-🔧 What other technologies do Microsoft Dynamics for Sales customers also use?
+🔧 What other technologies do Microsoft Dynamics customers also use?

-Based on an analysis of tech stacks from companies that use Microsoft Dynamics for Sales
+Source: Analysis of tech stacks from 30,942 companies that use Microsoft Dynamics

 Commonly Paired Technologies